NegatioN/BattleRiteStats/_characters/poloma.md

       icon: 7bd09f2f761edd0438938579a6942e82
       name: Phantasm
       type: support
+    - color: teal
+      description: Other Side causes your ally to become invisible for 1.5.
+      icon: dfc86226d7b2a6d438dad7dfca7a0d52
+      name: Specter
+      type: support
     - color: yellow
       description: Spirit Rift increases your movement speed by 40 for 3 when it inflicts Spell Block.